The 5-Day Follow-Up Framework That Cuts Churn by 40%

 "Hi [Name]!
 Thanks for coming in today—hope you're loving [specific detail about their service].
 Any questions at all, just reply here. — [Your Name] at [Business Name]"

 Why it works: Personalization with a specific service detail (not "your appointment") signals that you actually paid attention.
 It opens a two-way channel without any ask.
+SMS messages have far higher open rates than email—most are read within minutes.

 Email Template — Day 1 (alternative if SMS unavailable):